don1997/CSCI1010-Project-1-Fast-Food-Checkout/README.md

 * If the options 1, 2, or 3 are selected.
 * Then another option will be displayed asking the user to enter the amount of the item they selected they want.
 * After the user has entered an amount.
 The user can then enter their next desired item or exit out and get their total.
 * After the user has their total displayed the program is reset and ready for the next user.
+### WARNING
+If user enters character elements other than integers such as characters or strings.
+Use ctrl+c to terminate program.
+~